Stepping Into the Future: How to Conduct an Effective Virtual Meeting

 Regularly summarize the discussion points to maintain focus and alignment.
 This also provides an opportunity for participants to clarify any misunderstandings.

-Tools And Techniques to Boost Participation
+Tools and Techniques to Boost Participation

 Virtual meeting platforms offer various tools to boost participation.
 Polls can be used to gather opinions or make decisions.
 Breakout rooms can facilitate smaller group discussions.
 Chat functions can allow participants to contribute without interrupting the speaker.